Tateyama Kurobe Alpine Route (Toyama) 立山黒部アルペンルート（富山）

-Famous peaks like Tateyama, the holy mountain which gives the area its name, and Mount Tsurugi, one of Japan's foremost winter climbing destinations, are visible from various angles as you hike around Murodo.
+Famous peaks like Tateyama, the holy mountain which gives the area its name, and Mount Tsurugi, one of Japan's most challenging climbs, are visible from various angles as you hike around Murodo.

 Kurobe Dam, a story of dedication and devastation

 Towering at a massive 186 meters, Kurobe Dam is Japan's tallest dam.
 After seven years of construction, the dam was finished in 1963.
 Today it supports a hydropower plant and helps supply electricity to the Kansai Region.
-Scale the concrete-covered mountain slope, get a full view of the massive dam and its surroundings.
+Climb the 220 steps from Kurobe Dam Station and there is an observation deck, with full views of the massive dam and its surroundings.

 The changing of the seasons